Virtual Private Cloud (VPC) provides networking functionality for the cloud-based resources and services that is global, scalable, and flexible.

 AWS VPN CloudHub

-For more than one remote network for e.g. multiple branch offices, multiple AWS hardware VPN connections can be created via the VPC to enable communication between these networks
+For more than one remote network e.g. multiple branch offices, multiple AWS hardware VPN connections can be created via the VPC to enable communication between these networks

 VPN Components